lavint/FinTech-Python/cheat-sheets/pandas.md

-Check number of rows of data for each column
+Count number of rows of data for each column
 ```
 df.count()
 ```

-Check frequency of a value in a column
+Return frequency of values in a column
 ```
 df['col1'].value_counts()
 ```